Author: Kanta Mall

-How does team Sharon helps victims and survivors?
+How does the team at Sharan help victims and survivors?

 Research shows that many factors are affecting domestic abuse victims walking away from an abusive spouse; cultural fear of being disowned by family, financial limitations, and financial barriers.

-The Sharan Project is dedicated to empowering, educating, and inspiring South Asian women about advice and support services available for survivors of domestic or sexual abuse:
+The Sharan Project is dedicated to empowering, educating, and inspiring South Asian women about advice and support on all forms of abuse to include:

 There is hope for a better life and a way out for breaking free from a perpetrator.